Meet the Animals » Primates » Dexter and Ray

-Marmosets Callithrix jacchus - Jasper and Joey
+Marmosets Callithrix jacchus - Dexter and Ray

 Marmosets spent all day feeding on fruits, nectar gum and insects in the tree canopies.
 They make a distinctive whistling call and communicate through this and their scent to develop strong social ties.
 Sunlight is very important to marmosets and in their native country this is provided naturally through the strong sun rays.